GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 The Participant Datastore provides the following functionality:

-1. Manage mobile app user registration and profile (User Management)
+1. Manage participant registration and profile (User Management)
-1. Manage mobile app user enrollment into studies (Enrollment Management)
+1. Manage participant enrollment into studies (Enrollment Management)
-1. Manage mobile app user study consent status and documents (Consent Management)
+1. Manage participant consent status and documents (Consent Management)
-1. Manage site administrator web app users (targeted for future release)
+1. Manage users of the Participant Manager UI (targeted for future release)

 The Participant Datastore consists of 4 REST-based services, corresponding to the functions above.
 Each service is deployed separately.

 The User Management, Enrollment Management and Consent Management services are consumed by the mobile app client application.
-These services are resource servers that store mobile app user information and require a valid access token and client token to provide access to the protected resource to the resource owner (the mobile app user).
+These services are resource servers that store participant information and require a valid access token and client token to provide access to the protected resource to the resource owner (the study participant).

-This platform component does not store any response data provided by the user who is enrolled and participating in a study.
+This platform component does not store any response data provided by the participant who is enrolled and participating in a study.

 These services are built as Spring Boot applications.
 The backend database is a single MySQL database that serves the four applications.